eddycolloton/Documentation_INPT/index.md

 With the “Condition_Tmt Report” directory and the “Technical Info_Specs” directory now identified, start_input.sh will seamlessly transition to start_output.sh.

-The conservator is then prompted to choose whether to transfer all of the files on the external hard drive to the Staging Directory, to choose specific files, or specific directories.
+The conservator is then prompted to choose whether to transfer all of the files on the external hard drive to the staging directory, to choose specific files, or specific directories.

 Following the instructions displayed in terminal, the conservator chooses the preservation copy directory containing the dpx sequence, and then confirms their selection by pressing enter.